 While Munich is close to the Alps, Berlin and Hamburg benefit from lovely lakes and rivers.
 Frankfurt is also very popular and is known as quite an animated spot, as well as a financial hub.

-a reputation for producing high numbers of academically successful candidates, among many other distinctive characteristics.
-This may be as a result of their very different , which gives pupils more in the way of study options and thus allows students to follow a path that is most suited to them. educational structure
+Germany has a reputation for producing high numbers of academically successful candidates, among many other distinctive characteristics.
+This may be as a result of their very different educational structure, which gives pupils more in the way of study options and thus allows students to follow a path that is most suited to them.

 As a result, those who choose to continue with academic study as opposed to following a vocational route are probably far more at ease with the content thrown at them and therefore able to perform better.